tharindu-b-hewage/openstack-gc/vm-trace/vm-trace-generation.md

 #### Implementation

 A java application that generates the API calls for creation and deletion of VMs, based on the generated trace.

+Implementation is found in [az-trace-gen](az-trace-gen).

+#### Usage

+Login to Openstack Horizon dashboard (http://<ip>/dashboard) and sign as the admin.
+Go to the admin project.

+Under project section, select API access.

+From here, click the button to download the Openstack RC file.
+This file contains the credentials to access APIs.

+This file sets environment variables used by the client.

+First, source the file.

+`source ***-openrc.sh`

+Then make all scripts runnable, such that the client can run them.

+`chmod +x *.sh`

+Then, run the client (a sample config file is found [configs.properties](az-trace-gen%2Fsrc%2Fmain%2Fresources%2Fconfigs.properties)).

+`java -jar trace-gen.jar ./configs.properties`